 For more information on quarantine, check the gov website here.

-How much does a UK Pet Passport cost in 2020?
+How much does a UK Pet Passport cost?

 The cost of a UK Pet Passport will generally cost around £60-£100, £60 for the passport application and around £20 for a microchip and £20 for a rabies vaccination.
 This is an average cost.
 The price you pay will depend on the following: